Have Damaged Teeth: Protect Them Appropriately With Dental Crowns

 The dental crown procedure requires at least two visits to the dentist’s office unless you have chosen to have the same-day crown.
 During your first visit, your dentist examines and prepares the tooth needing the crown.
 X-rays of your teeth are taken besides molds of your teeth and mouth beforehand.

 When the dental laboratory returns your permanent custom-designed crown, you must return to the dentist’s office for a second visit.
 During the second appointment, your dentist near Beverly Hills removes the temporary crown and checks the permanent restoration for fit and color.
 Your teeth are cleaned to remove any debris on them before the permanent restoration is bonded to your tooth.
-You can leave the dentist’s office soon after the placement of your new permanent crown.
+You can leave the dentist’s office soon after your new permanent crown placement.

 Caring For Your Dental Crown